Payton Dale is a Nashville-based, rock and roll, body positive stylist with over a decade of experience in the fashion industry.

 She wants every woman to know that cool isn’t a size.
 In 2017, she published a book to help women overcome their body insecurities— Hang Up Your Hang Ups: A Radical Guide To Healing Yourself Through Personal Style.

 She’s a stylist for the unapologetically unique.
 For artists making music their own way, for bold boss babes, for women wondering what the heck to wear after losing or gaining weight, for anyone trying to get their groove back.

-Payton has styled Lionel Richie for the red carpet, and collaborated on a custom jacket for Jon Bon Jovi to wear onstage.
+Payton has styled many musicians for stage and screen, and collaborated on a custom jacket for Jon Bon Jovi to wear onstage.
 Her work has been featured in numerous TV specials, music videos, magazines and commercials.

 She’s the first to admit that styling isn’t always glamorous.
 Whether she’s sewing on some last-minute sequins or getting home from a 17-hour day on set, she knows she’s living her purpose.
 Her clients walk away with confidence, ready to express themselves through style.